Clairevanr/Automacorp_save/README.md

-# Note :  this version of the project in incomplete
+# Note :  this version of the project is incomplete

 # Requirements :
 -JDK 21 at least (to use gradle)